Map & Trail Notes

 This is a fairly long hike, and there are a few steep descents (although there is no huge sudden elevation change for the majority of the hike).
 After leaving Griz, there are no markings, and at times no trail, although the direction of the route is straightforward.
 You will come across the Azerbaijan Tourism Board’s sign posts when nearing Laza.

 Water: There are no sources for water replenishment for the majority of this hike section.
-There is spring running to your left (south) as you approach Laza, near kilometer 17.
+There is a spring running to your left (south) as you approach Laza, near kilometer 17.
 Be sure to stock up beforehand in Griz.

 Food and lodging in Laza: There is a guesthouse and market, as well as cafes, in the village of Laza.
 Coming from Griz, you will arrive from the southern side of the village, where there are cafes near the Qosha waterfalls.
 A 10 minute walk to the other side of the village, from which the following route will begin, will take you to the Laza market and guesthouse